How to Make Beef, Deer, or Turkey Jerky With a Jerky Gun

 - Add the rest of the water in, and mix again until the water and seasonings are fully incorporated into the meat.

 - Thoroughly wash your hands.
-Cover the bowl with plastic wrap, and place in the refrigerator.
+Cover the bowl with plastic wrap, and place it in the refrigerator.
 You want the meat to really absorb the seasonings.
 Let the mixture rest for a minimum of 24 hours.
 Forty-eight hours is even better, especially for deer meat.

 - After the 24 hours or 48 hours in the refrigerator, load up your jerky gun (like a caulk gun).
 Make sure you have a butter knife near you to cut the ends of the meat as you dispense the strips.